 The relationship between drugs and crime is complex, and one question is whether drug use leads people into criminal activity or whether those who use drugs are already predisposed to such activity.
 Many illegal drug users commit no other kinds of crimes, and many persons who commit crimes never use illegal drugs.
-However, at the most intense levels of drug use, drugs and crime are directly and highly correlated and serious drug use can amplify and perpetuate preexisting criminal activity.
+However, at the most intense levels of drug use, drugs and crime are directly and highly correlated and serious drug use can amplify and perpetuate preexisting criminal activity.26

-In 2022, the Sheriff's Office and city agencies reported a total of 9,339 arrests related to possession of drugs in Region 11.
+In 2023, the Sheriff's Office and city agencies reported a total of 9,826 arrests for adults and juveniles related to possession of drugs in Region 11.
 The breakdown by county can be found below.